Ravi Bapna: Career

 Following his doctoral degree, Bapna started his career as an assistant professor at the University of Texas at Dallas in 1999.
 In the following year, he held appointment at Northeastern University as an assistant professor.
 In 2001, he joined the University of Connecticut as an assistant professor, and became an associate professor and Ackerman Scholar in 2004.
 From 2006 till 2008, he was appointed by the Indian School of Business as an associate professor of information systems.
 He then held appointment at the University of Minnesota, Twin Cities, as a tenured associate professor till 2010, and as Board of Overseers (Full) Professor till 2015.

 During his tenure at the University of Minnesota, Bapna also held several administrative appointments.
 He served as a Department Chair for Information and Decision Science till 2015, as Program Director for MS-Business Analytics Program till 2017, and became an Academic Director of Carlson Analytics Lab, and Curtis L. Carlson Chair in Business Analytics and Information Systems in 2015, an Associate Dean for Executive Education in 2017, and Academic Director for Analytics for Good Institute in 2020.
 From 2012 to 2016, he was the founding academic co-director (with Professor Joe Konstan) of University of Minnesota's Social Media and Business Analytics Collaborative (SOBACO).

 In 2021, Bapna was appointed as Area Leader of the Information Systems area at the Indian School of Business with the role of providing academic leadership and counsel to the ISB Dean Madan Pilutla.

+On September 1, 2026, Bapna was appointed as Dean of the Leavey School of Business at Santa Clara University, along with his wife Sofia Bapna who will join the Leavey School of Business faculty.